cspark2610/medical-transcription-classification-/README.md

         Estimating number of components...
         1181 components needed to explain 95.0% variance.

-Normalization is also embedded within the function because while the outputs of TfIdf and Countvect, document term matrices, are normalized, LSA/SVD results are not.
+The LSA outputs were normalized.
+Since, the outputs of TfIdf and Countvect are normalized, LSA/SVD results are not.

- ### t-SNE Plots and Text Explorations
+### t-SNE Plots and Text EDA
-t-SNE Plots of Tf-idf and CV training set data presented good and bad clusters.
-My assumption is that medical specialties classess possess values that are both specialized and portions of general medicine.
-The clusters that are far easier to distinguish from others characterize the specialized portion, while, the other portion becomes integrated with other generalized portions from other specialties, and, evidently, general medicine.
-So, prior to any classificaiton, I believe it will produce decent base metrics, however, hyperparameter tuning and other adjustments will be difficult to untangle this "generalized med portion".
-KNN Classifier, specifically, should output well for base model but I doubt there will be much increase by tuning.

-The average text per transcription by medical specialty bar plot shows, surgical procedures Neurosurgery and orthopedic (often procedural based) are more explicit thus contain higher average of text per transcript.
-Having shadowed my uncle who is a Radiologist, I am not surprised that they rank lowest.
-Often, their dictations are succint and straight to the point.
+*
+From the barplot it is evident that mainly surgical/proecdural based classess, Orthopedics/Neurosurgery have higher text averages per transcription; this is most likely due to the preciceness and detailed nature required for documenting surgeries.
+And, Radiologist are at the bottom sinc e their field tends to vear towards more succint explanations/diagnoses of imaging scans and MRIs.

+* Ironically, having shadowing experiences within these three fields, I believe I can, very slightly, attest to this speculation.

+Chi-squared tests were conducted to show correlated texts per class, and examine anuy discrepancies between countvectorized and tfidf values.

+t-SNE scatter plots of Tf-idf and CV training data were produced with metric 'cosine' .
+The visualizations provided very interesting insight into the allocation of medical class values on a 2-D plot.

+Both tf-idf and cv plots showed positive signs of slightly uniform clusters for certain classes, however, there is also evidence a large area composed of overlapping values from different classes - mainly Cardiovascular/Pulmonary and General Medicine.

+Classifiers will most likely be able to fit the uniformed clusters fairly easily, but will face difficulties in distinguishing the central area comprised of various classes.

 Word Clouds!
 Because everyone loves them.
-Unfortunately, although the word clouds do represent most common words, by frequency, it does not account for weights like idf.
-So, evidently, we get terms like "patient, left, right pain, procedur, etc..." that we often associate when it comes to medicine.

-For further analysis, I performed chi-squared correlation on tfidf training set to output most correlated texts to their specialty by 1,2,3 grams.
-The correlated terms were very fitting and explained the unqiueness of its corresponding specialty.

-* I thought of using the chi-squred outputs to be used for resampling minority classes-assist in class imbalance, but I am not sure how much bias I would be introducing into the overall dataset, even though conventional resampling methods use existing terms, unlike SMOTE.
-This is something I will look more into.
+Word clouds show that most common terms are what most of us think when it comes to medicine/healthcare such as "patient, left, right pain, procedur, etc...".

 ## Baseline Modeling
-Finally, modeling!

-To obtain baseline results, I ran all classifiers at default settings.
-The reasons for the classifiers, I've chosen were mainly, after visuzliing t-SNE plot.
+All classifiers were set at default settings for baseline results.

+After visuzliing t-SNE plot and estimating similiarties between several medical classes.
-My reasoning was that perhaps boosting and one vs rest (OVR) approach might hold the most promise in distinguishing the 'generalized blob'; and, that KNN will not be able to improve much more than its values at baseline due to to the nature of its alghoritm.
+I decided to use boosting and one vs rest (OVR) approach might have some promise in distinguishing the the main overlapping areas; KNN will not be able to improve much more than its values at baseline due to to the nature of its alghoritm.

-The scispaCy model did show metric improvements compared to pre-scispaCy metrics.
+The scispaCy model did show higher metrics compared to pre-scispaCy metrics.
 And, considering the other functionalities the biomed sciscpaCy package contians, I assumme it is possible to improve metrics even further; for example, I did not convert medical abbreviations into words (MI = myocardialinfarction, BMI=bodymassindex, etc).

-Tfif mean F1-Scores are higher than CV scores; and the inclusion of spaCy package seems to have very little effect to CV.
+Tfif mean F1-Scores are higher than CV scores.
+The inclusion of spaCy package seems to have very little effect on CV compared to tf.
-However, when accounting for vectorization type, most of the CV models tend to outperform TF

-TfIdf
+*TfIdf Classification Reports
+Stochastic Gradient Descent:
+Strength: Overall
-Stochastic Gradient Descent: unable to distinguish radiology and neurology well, otherwise robust One vs Rest Logistic Regression: strong in classifying classes with larger counts, weak in radiology Multinomial Logistic Regression: same as log reg OVR Linear Support Vector Classification OVR: very poor radiology nad neurology and neurosurgery, others strong Ada BoostedTrees: weak in generally all classes besides opthalmology and orthopedics but it is expected since max_depth =1
+Weakness: radiology and neurology
+One vs Rest Logistic Regression: strong in classifying classes with larger counts, weak in radiology
+Multinomial Logistic Regression:
+same as log reg OVR
+Linear Support Vector Classification OVR: very poor radiology nad neurology and neurosurgery, others strong
+Ada BoostedTrees:
-K-Nearest Neighbors Classifier:strong in every category exceot radiology and neurosurgery Light GBM: very weak in radiology, neurology, hematology, nephrology, neurosurgery, otherwise robust
+weak in generally all classes besides opthalmology and orthopedics but it is expected since max_depth =1 K-Nearest Neighbors Classifier: strong in every category exceot radiology and neurosurgery Light GBM: very weak in radiology, neurology, hematology, nephrology, neurosurgery, otherwise robust

-CV
+*CV Classification Reports
-Stochastic Gradient Descent: very weak distinguishing radiology and neurology and neurosurgery One vs Rest Logistic Regression: strong in classifying classes with larger counts, weak in radiology Multinomial Logistic Regression: same as log reg OVR Linear Support Vector Classification OVR: very poor radiology and weak in neurology and neurosurgery, others strong Ada BoostedTrees: weak in general, but it is expected since max_depth =1 K-Nearest Neighbors Classifier:strong in every category exceot radiology and neurosurgery Light GBM: very weak in radiology, neurology, hematology, nephrology, neurosurgery, otherwise robust
+Stochastic Gradient Descent:
+very weak distinguishing radiology and neurology and neurosurgery One vs Rest Logistic Regression: strong in classifying classes with larger counts, weak in radiology Multinomial Logistic Regression: same as log reg OVR
+Linear Support Vector Classification OVR: very poor radiology and weak in neurology and neurosurgery, others strong Ada BoostedTrees: weak in general, but it is expected since max_depth =1 K-Nearest Neighbors Classifier:strong in every category exceot radiology and neurosurgery Light GBM: very weak in radiology, neurology, hematology, nephrology, neurosurgery, otherwise robust

-Main issue: radiology and neurology/neurosurgery (going back to t-SNE plot, this is expected; generalmedicine did not pose as a big issue as I thought it would
+Main issue: radiology and neurology/neurosurgery (going back to t-SNE plot, this is expected; generalmedicine and cardiovascular/pulmonary were not as problematic as I presumed they would be.

 ## Hyperparameter Tuning using GridSearchCV and RandomSearchCV with 5-fold stratified cross-validaiton

-Since, RandomSearchCV is much faster than brute force GridSearchCV for tuning hyperparameters, I used RandomSearchCV to narrow down optimal hyperparameters then followed up using GridSearch 5-fold CV (very long training time).
+RandomSearchCV is much faster than brute force GridSearchCV for tuning hyperparameters.
+Therefore using RandomSearchCV to narrow down optimal hyperparameters, I utilized GridSearchCV to confirm.

 For LightGBM, I used Optuna, a hyperparameter optimization framework, for finding optimal hyperparameters at learning rate of 0.01.
 It calculates number of estimators, feature_fraction, num_leaves,  To avoid overfitting, the final step employs several regularization methods to best adjust the multi_logloss.